yakamok/keyserver-fs/README.md

 __Notice:__ This Program is very slow to add data to the gpg pubkey so dont plan on super large files.

+### upload-text-file.py

+Usage: python upload-text-file.py plain-text-file.txt
+One thing to note, is the text will not appear ordered, so don't expect a long rant to appear as you want it to.
+Also character length of each line should not exceed 2000 or the key will break and be unuseable.

 ### upload-file.py

 Usage: python upload-file.py <file>